aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 ### Regional Trends

 - Echo Circuit averaged £2200 revenue per Region for 2019.
-- The North West performed best with having the highest revenue (£5300) and extraordinarily high AOV for Spring Clean sales (£120).
-This is to expected as the company has operated here for the longest.
+- The North West performed best with having the highest revenue (£5400, 22% of annual revenue) and extraordinarily high AOV for Spring Clean sales (£120).
+This is to be expected as the company has operated here for the longest time.
-- Other noticeable peaks in revenue are Greater London (£3500) and West Midlands (£2900).
+- Other noticeable peaks in revenue are Greater London (£3600) and West Midlands (£2900).
 This is expected as they were the targets of Summer Sale promotion.
 - Without Outlier regions (GL, NW, WM) and promotional purchases, average regional revenue is £1400.
 Can expect this performance if no promotions or sales in 2020.

 ![Revenue per Region](Visualisations/RegRev.PNG)